Freseros de Irapuato: History

-On 20 February 2023, the team was presented at a press conference in Irapuato as an expansion team in the Liga Nacional de Baloncesto Profesional (LNBP), with a women's team debuting that May and a men's team debuting in August.
+On 20 February 2023, the team was presented at a press conference in Irapuato, Guanajuato as an expansion team in the Liga Nacional de Baloncesto Profesional (LNBP), with a women's team debuting that May and a men's team debuting in August.
 It was announced that they would be playing at the Inforum, which would be renovated to accommodate 3,000 spectators.
-The team president, Alejandro Marcocchio Romero, who is also president of the defending champion Abejas de León, stated that he was contacted by the municipal president of Iraputo, Lorena Alfaro García, about bringing a team to the city.
+The team president, Alejandro Marcocchio Romero, who is also president of the defending champion Abejas de León, stated that he was contacted by the municipal president of Irapuato, Lorena Alfaro García, about bringing a team to the city.
 The project was undertaken as a collaboration between private investors and the municipal and state governments, with the Guanajuato state government apportioning MXN$18 million for the Inforum renovations.

 After an 0–8 start to their inaugural season, the team fired head coach Steve Walton and hired Walter McCarty for the role.